PDF Viewer C# Windows Application (Tutorial)

 Once you have completed all the steps above, you can build and run your PDF viewer application.
 To do this, click on the "Build" menu in Visual Studio and select "Build Solution".
 After building the solution, you can run the application by pressing the "F5" key or by clicking on the "Start" button in the toolbar.

-PDF Viewer C# Windows Application (Tutorial) Figure 6
+PDF Viewer C# Windows Application (Tutorial), Figure 6: Run the Application Run the Application

-After selecting the PDF file, its content will shows up in the rich text box.
+After selecting the PDF file, its content will show up in the RichTextBox.

-Learn how to use PDF viewer in MAUI by visiting "Viewing PDFs in MAUI" tutorial.
+Learn how to use PDF viewer in MAUI by visiting "View PDFs in MAUI" tutorial.

 Conclusion

 By following these steps, you can create a simple PDF viewer application that allows users to view PDF content.
-With the IronPDF library, you can also add more advanced features such as text searching, annotation, and printing.
+With the IronPDF library, you can also add more advanced features such as text searching, annotation, and printing as well as encrypting PDFs and interacting with PDF forms.

 If you're interested in learning more about IronPDF, be sure to check out the IronPDF documentation, which provides detailed information on how to use the library and includes many examples and tutorials.